jasonmimick/simple-mongodb-private-cloud/mdb-k8s-handbook.md

 `http://<GPC-public-ip>:8080` with the credentials above.
 You can now proceed as usual using Ops Manager, bearing in mind this is only a testing and evaluation deployment and not at all suited to anything near production workloads.

+The public API whitelist for this Ops Manager instance has already been updated to allow access from any address (`0.0.0.0`).
+You can also grab the public api key from the file.

 _NOTE_
 When cleaning up this deployment be sure to also delete the persistent volumes